 Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset, which necessarily requires significant time to be prepared for use in accordance with the group's intentions or for sale, are capitalised as the part of initial value of such asset.
-All other borrowing costs are expensed in the period they were incurred.
+All other borrowing costs are expensed in profit or loss in the period they were incurred.
 Borrowing costs include interest payments and other expenses incurred by the Group related to borrowings.